kfiroo/sendbird-nodejs/README.md

 # sendbird-nodejs
 Thin wrapper around SendBird Server REST API

+# PLEASE NOTE THIS WORKS ON TOP OF `SENDBIRD V2.0` API - V3.0 WILL COME SOON

 ## Installation
 `npm install sendbird-nodejs --save`

 ## Usage
-See [SendBird Documentation](https://docs.sendbird.com/platform) for payload and response details.
+See [SendBird Documentation](https://docs.sendbird.com/v2/platform) for payload and response details.
 You don't need to pass the `auth` field on the payload, you provide it when creating a new instance of `SendBird` and it is attached to all requests.

 ```javascript